Multi-Volt/Thunderhead/README.md

 ## Thunderhead MCU
-There is some deprecated code fo this project present in [TH-MCU](https://github.com/Multi-Volt/Thunderhead/tree/main/TH-MCU)
+There is some deprecated microcontroller code for this project present in [TH-MCU](https://github.com/Multi-Volt/Thunderhead/tree/main/TH-MCU)

 [(Back to top)](#table-of-contents)
-## Thunderhead Photos
+## Thunderhead Media
-For this project, all pertinent images are housed in the [TH-Photos](https://github.com/Multi-Volt/Thunderhead/tree/main/TH-PHOTOS) directory.
+For this project, all pertinent images and other media are housed in the [TH-Media](https://github.com/Multi-Volt/Thunderhead/tree/main/TH-Media) directory.
 # License
 The MIT License (MIT) 2024 - [Dr. John LaRocco](https://github.com/javeharron/), [Dr. Qudsia Tahmina](https://github.com/tahminaq), [John Simonis](https://github.com/Multi-Volt/).
 Please have a look at the [LICENSE.md](LICENSE) for more details.